 COMPOSE/S x[y]

 Composes a special character, usually a combination of a base character and a diacritic, as represented by the two-character sequence xy.
 If y is not given, the user will be prompted for it.
-For instance, will generate an A-umlaut, and send it to the host.
+For instance.

-COMPOSE/S :A
+COMPOSE/S : A